shuenwei/sc1015miniproject/README.md

 One hot encoding is done in all three models.
 Whether the model is good / accurate is assessed by the accuracy and F1 score of the respective model on the test datasets.

 ## Problem Statement
+How do we best predict whether a patient has heart disease or not?
-What are the top 3 clinical variables that can be used to predict heart disease?
+1. What are the top 3 clinical predictors?
+2. Which model is best in this prediction?

 ## Models used
   1. Logistic Regression (sklearn)